How I Successfully Made a Career Transition in Medicine

-Life transitions always take some adjustment, even when they’re exciting changes.
+Life transitions always take some adjustment…even when they’re exciting changes.
 Moving, expanding your family, getting a new job—you’ll go through many revisions throughout your lifetime.
-Sometimes they’re planned and expected, sometimes they’re not, but each transition requires you to get out of your comfort zone.
+Sometimes they’re planned and expected, and sometimes they’re not, but each transition requires you to get out of your comfort zone.
 One of my big life changes was a decision to leave clinical practice as a rheumatologist to begin working in the urgent care.

 Interpreting ECGs and suturing were long in my rearview mirror.
 Just the thought of suturing brought back the anxiety of my surgery rotation and being asked to close.
 Let’s just say I was not one of those medical students sitting around practicing tying knots in the common area.
 Once I committed to the path, I needed to do some serious retraining.
 Part of me felt like I was back studying for my internal medicine shelf exam, IM in-training exams, and IM board certification exams all over again.